 New students are assigned an LIS faculty advisor when they are accepted into the Program.
 The advisor guides students through the Program, recommending courses based on a student’s professional goals and academic interests.
 Students must consult with an advisor each semester to discuss academic plans and get approval for course registration.

-Students are welcome to ask another faculty member to serve as advisor at any time and if the faculty member agree to serve, the student must submit an advisor change form to the Program Coordinator.
+Students are welcome to ask another faculty member to serve as advisor at any time and if the faculty member agrees to serve, the student must submit an advisor change form to the Program Coordinator.

 When seeking information about courses, students should feel free to talk to many different people in addition to the faculty advisor: classmates, other faculty members, and librarians can be great resources for learning more about courses.
 For questions about a specific course, it’s a good idea to find out who is teaching the course and ask them directly – or review the course descriptions page for previous syllabi.